Sanae Kikuta: Early life

-Kikuta started training in Judo in his childhood, winning the Kantō Middleweight class when he was in 3rd grade.
-He became a student at the Super Tiger Gym when he was in the 6th grade, learning Shooto under Satoru Sayama, but he left on the feeling that he wasn't being given enough attention in the combative aspect.
-Kikuta later joined the Judo team again at high school, where he won the 86 kg class at the National Athletic Highschool Meeting.
+Kikuta became a student at the Super Tiger Gym when he was in the 6th-grade elementary school, learning Shooto under Satoru Sayama, but he left the feeling that he wasn't being given enough attention in the combative aspect.
+Kikuta started training in Judo in his junior high school.
+In 1986, he won the junior high school judo Kantō tournament in the 78 kg class.
+In 1989, he won the championship (as a member of the Tokyo team) in the judo boys' team division at the National Athletic Meet.
 He also learned under Toshihiko Koga at the Nippon Sport Science University.

 During his university tenure, Kikuta also tried Professional Wrestling, failing to enter New Japan Pro-Wrestling, but being accepted in Union of Wrestling Forces International and training with them for a time before leaving.
 After considering finding a job as a Judo teacher, Kikuta applied again to the entrance exam for NJPW, but he failed for a second time, this time due to showing dehydration symptoms during a sparring with fellow examinee Kenichi Yamamoto.
 Kikuta left college and went to train Kickboxing under Stan Longinidis in Australia.
 Upon his return to Japan, Kikuta started training at Seidokaikan and won the All Japan amateur Shootboxing heavyweight championship.
 However, after watching Royce Gracie win the first Ultimate Fighting Championship events, he became interested in Mixed Martial Arts.